Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 As for the practice work itself, you work a given number of practice problems and review the solutions as you go.
 As for how many practice questions you are assigned each day (and week) totally depends on your progress, your coach’s suggestions and your adaptive tech-derived schedule, but no matter what, you always get at least 100 questions per week across 3 days.

 In my experience though, that number is low and it was often quite more.
 But this is a good thing.
 More practice work (including reviewing solutions) equals more gains.

 And it is actually the solutions to the practice questions that provide the real learning opportunity.
 Each practice problem has an accompanying text explanation and video solution.
 The text explanations clearly articulate why the correct answer choice is right and the others are wrong.
 These are very well-written and easy to understand.
 But it is the video solutions that have the most value.

-All in all, I was very impressed with the Testive prep package.
+All in all, I was pretty impressed with the Testive prep package.
 It goes without saying that the personal coaching is the highlight of this prep course.
-Your coach guides you through your prep work, answers questions and personalizes assignments to make sure are getting the absolute most out of your prep.
-I also really like the quality of the practice work, particularly the accompanying review material.
-It is the 50+ hours of video instruction through solutions that elevates your comprehension of the ACT content.
-In short, although this course is different from most prep packages, the combo of high-quality practice material, adaptive tech and personal coaching is 100% effective and well worth the money.
-It easily lands on our list of best ACT prep courses.
+Your coach guides you through your prep work, answers questions, and personalizes assignments to make sure are getting the absolute most out of your prep.

 The Testive online platform, which is a large part of this 100% digital prep package, is excellent.
 It is clean, simple and very easy to use.
 The tabs at the top of the screen (on the navigation bar) easily direct you to your practice work, review capabilities and analytics.
 It is really simple and straightforward, and I had no issues maneuvering through the portal.